 This special revenue fund is used to account for funding the City's library operations.
-Overall revenues decreased to \$2.2 million from \$2.4 million in the prior year.
-Overall expenditures decreased slightly to \$2.2 million.
-Overall fund balance remained the same at \$0.7 million.
+Overall revenues were the same at \$2.2 million as compared to prior year.
+Overall expenditures increased slightly to \$2.5 million.
+Overall fund balance decreased slightly to \$0.5 million.